nickbruggen90/LabsVol8021Q/Project 1: NetOps Monitoring/configuration_set-up.md

 pip install netmiko paramiko scp deactivate
 ```
-Now we must create a Python script for testing.
+Now we must create a Paramiko Python script for testing.
 VS Code is a good option for writing code.
 Below is a sample Paramiko Python script.
 ```
 #This script parses device inforamation using Python and Paramiko
 import paramiko